Agent for H.A.R.M.: Music

+In 2009, the punk rock band Riverdales released a song titled "Agent for H.A.R.M." about the film.

 Reception

-Howard Thompson of The New York Times called it an "anemic James Bond imitation".
+Howard Thompson of The New York Times called the film an "anemic" imitation of James Bond series.

 Trivia

-This film was featured on Mystery Science Theater 3000.
-This is also Patrick Brantseg's first episode as Gypsy due to Jim Mallon's focus on directing.
+The film was featured on Mystery Science Theater 3000 in episode #815.
+This was Patrick Brantseg's first episode as Gypsy due to Jim Mallon's focus on directing.